jonasoesch/p9/paper.md

 * **Data schema change**: Mapping a different data dimension to one of the visual variables (position, color, etc.).
 A visualization might, for example, show the use of certain plant variants over time and show the occurrence of pests over the same period in the next state.
 * **Data change**: When new data is shown but the visualization and the axes stay the same.
 This is the generalization of the Timestep transition.

-The strength of this kind of classification is, that types can relatively easily and coherently be determined for a transition.
-Even automatically. [@Hullman-13:deeperunderstanding] It's weakness is that it characterizes a transition by its technical properties and not based on how the reader will interpret it, which makes it less useful for designers of narrative visualization.
+The strength of this kind of classification is, that types can relatively easily and coherently be determined  as the high overlap between different authors shows.
+It's weakness is that it characterizes a transition by its technical properties and not based on how the reader will interpret it, which makes it less useful for designers of narrative visualization.
 Other fields, especially the research on comics have done much more work in this regard.

-### Story-focused classification
+### Story-focused classification {#sec:story-classification}

-The most-cited classification of transition types in comics is the one by McCloud [@Mccloud-93:understandingcomics] He describes six types of transitions between comic panels:
+The most-cited classification of transition types in comics is the one by McCloud [@Mccloud-93:understandingcomics].
+It is also commonly referred to in narrative visualization [@Baudisch-06:phosphorexplaining, @Segel-10:narrativevisualization, @Amini-15:understandingdata, @Badawood-15:narrativeconstruction, @Bach-16:tellingstories] because comics are similar to narrative visualization in that they are *visual* and *sequential* [@Mccloud-93:understandingcomics, p.
+16].
+McCloud describes six types of transitions between comic panels:

 ![transition-mccloud](/Users/jonas/Desktop/P9/bericht/img/transition-mccloud.png)